Last updated on September 6th, 2023

 - 2X points at gas stations and grocery stores

 - 1X points on all other purchases

-For customers that only use this card in the qualifying 2X bonus categories, they’ll generate a reward for every $1,250 spent.
+Customers who only use this card in the qualifying 2X bonus categories will be rewarded for every $1,250 spent.
 It’s very unusual that Westgate does not prioritize spending on their product and while this could be seen as a strength that gives this card a versatility most other co-branded card lacks, it offers very little incentive for loyal Westgate patrons to own this card rather than more general travel credit card.

 Redeeming Westgate Rewards

 There is only one redemption method for using Westgate credit card points: $25 reward certificates.
 Certificates cannot be redeemed for a cash value of any more or any less, as such, rewards are automatically generated at the end of every billing period for every 2,500 points that have been accrued.
 Additionally, there are no limits to how many certificates can be earned in a single billing period – so if a shopping spree puts $10,000 of charges on your Westgate Mastercard, you would be awarded four $25 reward certificates at the end of the billing period.

 Reward certificates can be applied towards several options including booking Westgate hotel stay or timeshare payments but not towards Westgate Travel & Cruise bookings.
 Below is the complete list of Westgage products where reward certificates can be used:

 |Westgate Vacation Ownership*||Westgate mortgage payments||Westgate HOA fees||Developer exchange fees|

 |Attraction tickets||Marketplaces||Room reservations||All Westgate Resort restaurants|

 |*Westgate Vacation Ownership also includes VAC, PAC, and VOA Travel Club purchases|